lanrelawal2002/MediGuide-Africa/README.md

 1.  **Problem Identification & Alignment:** I started by identifying a tangible problem: the need for accessible, reliable health information and local resource guidance in communities.
 2.  **Core Functionality Design:**
-    * **BMI Calculator:** This was chosen to demonstrate basic data handling (user input, numerical processing) and immediate value feedback.
+    * **BMI Calculator:** Is responsible for accepting and handling user input and to provide immediate feedback.
 I focused on robust input validation to ensure reliable calculations.
-    * **Disease Information:** Selecting Malaria, Diabetes, and Hypertension provided a strong basis for showcasing a broad range of common health issues in the African context, reflecting their relevance to community health.
+    * **Disease Information:** This section focused on Malaria, Diabetes, and Hypertension which are common health issues in the African context.
     * **Interactive Symptoms:** Instead of static lists, I opted for a clickable symptom display.
-This enhances user engagement and allows information to be consumed more efficiently, reflecting a user-centric design approach.
+This enhances user engagement and allows information to be consumed more efficiently.
     * **Local Resources:** Even as a simulated directory, this feature highlights the potential for practical application – connecting knowledge with actionable steps for care.
-3.  **Architectural Choices:** I opted for a multi-page HTML structure rather than a Single Page Application (SPA) framework for this graduate-level project.
-This choice allows for clear demonstration of HTML structuring, inter-page navigation, and separation of concerns while keeping the project scope manageable and easy to review.
-The integration of JavaScript for specific interactive elements (like BMI calculation and symptom descriptions) within this multi-page structure showcases targeted functionality enhancement.
+3.  **Architectural Choices:** I used a multi-page HTML structure for inter-page navigation.
+I integrated JavaScript for specific interactive elements (like BMI calculation and symptom descriptions) within this multi-page structure for targeted functionality enhancement.
-4.  **Code Quality & Readability:** A significant focus was placed on writing clean, well-organized, and thoroughly commented code (in HTML, CSS, and JavaScript).
-This was a conscious decision to make my thought process transparent and demonstrate adherence to professional coding standards, which I believe is critical for collaborative environments like SAND Technologies.
+4.  **Code Quality & Readability:** I ensured that I wrote clean, well-organized, and commented code which is critical for collaborative environments.
 My aim was to write code that is not just functional, but also understandable and maintainable by others.
 5.  **User Experience (UX):** From the intuitive navigation to the clear layout and color scheme, I prioritized creating a user-friendly interface.
 The distinction between "Myths" and "Facts" with clear color coding was designed to prevent misinformation effectively.

-This project allowed me to reinforce my front-end development skills and apply them to a domain with significant social impact, which is a core motivator for me as a software engineer.
+This project allowed me to reinforce my front-end development skills and apply them to a domain with significant social impact, which is a core motivator for me as I aspire to become a software engineer.

 ## 6. Outcomes & Impact